 The stand is kind of hard to find because all the signage is in Hindi.
 But it’s on Chawri Bazar Road on the corner of a little lane.
 Just ask a local – they all know the shop.

-• Address: No. 3636 Gali Lohe Wali (on Chawri Bazar Road), Chawri Bazar, Old Delhi
+- Address: No. 3636 Gali Lohe Wali (on Chawri Bazar Road), Chawri Bazar, Old Delhi

-• Website: none
+- Website: none

 21. Sikander Omelette $ (Vegetarian)

-If you like omelets you absolutely have to come here.
-The proprietor is the Julia Child of omelets, and almost as famous locally.
-Recently he created a social media outrage when he was filmed adding Parle-G biscuits to an omelet.
+Recently he created a social media outrage when he was filmed adding Parle-G biscuits to an omelette.
 Delhiites were horrified!
-While I’ve never tried the Parle-G biscuit omelet, I have had the omelet with Lay’s Magic Masala potato chips and it was great – this man knows what he’s doing!
+While I’ve never tried the Parle-G biscuit omelette, I have had the Lay’s Magic Masala potato chip omelette and it was great – this man knows what he’s doing!

 Sikander Omelette started in the 1960s with just a cart.
 It became so popular the founder, Mohammed Sikander, opened a shop and it’s been going strong ever since.
 Forget about coming here for breakfast – it doesn’t open until 3:00 or 4:00 in the afternoon.
-It’s that special brand of India crazy – chick pea curry is available for breakfast, but the omelet place doesn’t open until almost dinner time.
+It’s that special brand of India crazy – chick pea curry is available for breakfast, but the omelette place doesn’t open until almost dinner time.

-• Address: No. 1425 Sitaram Bazar Road, Bazar Sirkiwalan, Hauz Qazi, Old Delhi
+- Address: No. 1425 Sitaram Bazar Road, Bazar Sirkiwalan, Hauz Qazi, Old Delhi

-• Website: none
+- Website: none

 22. Kuremal Mohan Lal $ (Vegetarian)